Kitware/CMake/Help/command/message.rst

 messages one at a time on a status line and other messages in an interactive pop-up box.
 The ``--log-level`` command-line option to each of these tools can be used to control which messages will be shown.
+To make a log level persist between CMake runs, the :variable:`CMAKE_MESSAGE_LOG_LEVEL` variable can be set instead.
+Note that the command line option takes precedence over the cache variable.

 Messages of log levels ``NOTICE`` and below will also have each line preceded by the content of the :variable:`CMAKE_MESSAGE_INDENT` variable (converted to